Christian nationalists: Wanting to put God into US government

 Greg Locke is one of its headline speakers - he shares the stage with a mix of Trump loyalists, self-proclaimed prophets and sales people peddling miracle wares.
 I caught up with some of Locke's fans when the travelling road show stopped in Pennsylvania.

-Chris and Bobbi Foley said they had a powerful experience of the supernatural at one of Locke's deliverance services, and embraced his reframing of American conservative politics as spiritual warfare against a radical Left.
+Chris and Bobbi Foley said they had a powerful experience of the supernatural at one of Locke's deliverance services, and embraced his reframing of American conservative politics as spiritual warfare against a radical left.

 "They took away the Bible, they took away Jesus and everything," said Bobbi.
 "So now we're being run by devils.
 We're being run by Satan because it's a spiritual war."